learnk8s/learnk8s.io/src/microsAuthentication/content.md

 > [A projected volume is a volume that mounts several existing volumes into the same directory.](https://kubernetes.io/docs/tasks/configure-pod-container/configure-projected-volume-storage/#configure-a-projected-volume-for-a-pod)

-When this volume type is added to a Pod, the Service Aaccount Token is mounted on the filesystem — in the same way that the Service Account Tokens are mounted.
+When this volume type is added to a Pod, the Service Account Token is mounted on the filesystem — in the same way that the Service Account Tokens are mounted.

 _There's a difference though._